ColinKennedy/tk-config-default2-respawn/README.md

    call "main".
 - Also figure out how to add rez (the python package).
 Very important obviously
 - Using `config_package_root` may not work for deployment.
 Double-check this TD117

+## Development Documentation TODO
+These are TODO notes that I thought of while writing docs for Respawn.

+This part:

+	`{respawn_root}` is a special key that is defined to mean "wherever the top of this Pipeline Configuration is".
+You can even define your own keys to refer to other locations on-disk

+Make it so that users can define their own keys and they can also define keys which are based on other keys.